slam-research-group-kr/SECOND-ROS/README.md

 # ROS Publisher for SECOND detector
 Check second/ROS/publisher.py, you can see the inference result via Rviz.
 you can check the result from https://youtu.be/onkh0PwdHBA.
+you can download the pretrained weight file from [here](https://goo.gl/9Y7vt8)

 ---